Tara Performing Arts High School

-Tara Performing Arts High School (officially Tara Institute of the Performing Arts) is a performing arts focused Waldorf high school in North Boulder, Colorado.
+Tara Performing Arts High School is a performing arts focused Waldorf high school in North Boulder, Colorado.
 It is one of the few, if not the only performing arts focused Waldorf high schools in the United States, if not the world.

 History

 Tara Performing Arts High School was founded on March 17, 1994.
 It began as an after-school program for middle schoolers, and developed into a high school in 1997.
 It graduated its first class in 2001.